mohamedshhahat1/Pixel-Ghost/README.md

-# StegVault 🛡️
+# pIXEL GHOST 🛡️

-**StegVault** is an advanced, cinematic, and military-grade Image Steganography + Cryptography platform.
+**pixelghost** is an advanced, cinematic, and military-grade Image Steganography + Cryptography platform.
 It allows users to encrypt sensitive data (text or binary files) using AES-256-GCM and then invisibly embed that data into ordinary-looking PNG images using Least-Significant-Bit (LSB) steganography.

 ---

 ## 🚀 Vision
-Built for the privacy-conscious, StegVault operates 100% locally in your browser.
+Built for the privacy-conscious, PixelGhost operates 100% locally in your browser.
 No data ever leaves your computer.
 Its design is inspired by high-end cybersecurity dashboards with a sleek, cyberpunk aesthetic.

 ---